General information and tips for prospective fellowship applicants

 • One award of $2,000

-Critical Language Scholarship Program
+Critical Language Scholarship

-• Program of intensive summer institutes offered overseas for language training and cultural enrichment in selected languages deemed of critical importance to the U.S. (e.g. Arabic, Persian, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Punjabi, Russian, Turkish, Urdu).
+• Program of intensive summer institutes offered overseas for language training and cultural enrichment in selected languages deemed of critical importance to the U.S. (e.g., Arabic, Persian, Azerbaijani, Bangla/Bengali, Chinese, Hindi, Indonesian, Japanese, Korean, Punjabi, Russian, Turkish, Urdu).

 • Open to currently enrolled students (undergraduates and graduates) in all academic disciplines who are U.S. citizens.
 Undergraduate candidates must have completed at least one year of college by program start date.
-Candidates must meet language study prerequisites set for language of interest.
+Candidates must meet language study prerequisites set for the language of interest.
 Application may be made for only one language.

-• Award covers all CLS program costs.
+• The award covers all CLS program costs.

 DAAD (Deutscher Akademischer Austausch Dienst/German Academic Exchange Service)